fanpu/autolab-docs/docs/tango.md

         $ pip install -r requirements.txt
         $ mkdir volumes

+7. Start Redis by running the following command:

+        :::bash
+        $ redis-server

-7. Run the following command to start the server (producer).
+8. Run the following command to start the server (producer).
 If no port is given, the server will run on the port specified in `config.py` (default: 3000):

         :::bash
         python restful-tango/server.py <port>